antonfirsov/docs/2015/03-llvmannounce/LLILC-announce.md

 written for the .NET Core class libraries to run on any platform that CoreCLR can be ported to and that LLVM will target.

-####There are several ongoing efforts to complie MSIL in the LLVM community, SharpLang springs to mind.
+####There are several ongoing efforts to compile MSIL in the LLVM community, SharpLang springs to mind.
 Why build another one?

 When we started thinking about the fastest way to get a LLVM based code generation working we looked around at the current open source projects as well as the code we had internally.